NALA COUNTRY DIRECTOR IN ETHIOPIA

 5. Experience working on behavioral change programs- an advantage.

 6. Experience leading innovative processes- an advantage.

-Interested candidates are invited to send their CVs and names of 3 potential references to email@example.com, mentioning ‘Country Director position’ in the subject line, by December 16th.
+Interested candidates are invited to send their CVs and names of 3 potential references to firstname.lastname@example.org, mentioning ‘Country Director Position’ in the subject line, by January 10th.
 Shortlisted candidates will be invited for an exam and an interview.